Build the Habit of Anticipating the Future and Using it to Shape the Present!

 WEBINAR 3 | TUESDAY, 30 JUNE 2026 | Futures Thinking Tools

-This session will introduce Futures Thinking and the theory behind the core tools that are used such as horizon scanning and scenario planning.
-Through examples from Asia and Europe, participants will gain better insights into the foundational grounding of Futures Thinking.
+This session introduced Futures Thinking and the core tools that are used such as horizon scanning and scenario planning.
+Through examples from Asia and Europe, participants gained better insights into the foundational grounding of Futures Thinking.

 Mr Carsten BECK